 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

-If you have been accused of vandalism you may be subjected to stiff fines, long terms of community service, and even imprisonment.
-If your child was accused of vandalism they may face punishment, but you may be also.
+If you've been accused of vandalism you could face stiff fines, long terms of community service, and even imprisonment.
+If your child was accused of vandalism they may face punishment, but so could you.
 Parents can be forced to pay fines and participate in graffiti cleanup efforts.
-Regardless of the circumstances, a vandalism conviction can be an embarrassment.
-Consider getting a free evaluation of your legal situation by a local attorney.
+Regardless of the circumstances, a vandalism conviction can result in serious harm to your future prospects.
+Get started by contacting an experienced California defense attorney today.

 Contact a qualified attorney.